Sylvain303/doc/build_arm_image.md

 <div class="alert alert-info">If everything is alright, you could publish your image.</div>

 ### Publish image
+* Shrink image size by resizing image read from the SD card.
+ * an example of script is here: http://sirlagz.net/2013/03/10/script-automatic-rpi-image-downsizer/
 * Reduce size by zipping the image:
 ```bash
 zip yunohost-jessie-board-year-month-day.img.zip yunohost-jessie-board-year-month-day.img